voicera/tester/README.md

     assert.For(t).ThatActual(value).Equals(expected).ThenDiffOnFail()

-Which will pretty-print a detailed recursive diff of both objects on failure.
+That will pretty-print a detailed recursive diff of both objects on failure.

 It also can be used as a condition to perform extra test steps: